jymsuper/SpeakerRecognition_tutorial/README.md

 ## How to train using your own dataset
 1. Modify the line 21 in train.py
 -> train_DB, valid_DB = split_train_dev(c.TRAIN_FEAT_DIR, val_ratio)
--> c.TRAIN_FEAT_DIR in configure.py should be the path of your dataset
+-> 'c.TRAIN_FEAT_DIR' in configure.py should be the path of your dataset
--> c.TRAIN_FEAT_DIR should have the structure as: FEAT_DIR/speaker_folders/features_files.p
+-> 'c.TRAIN_FEAT_DIR' should have the structure as: FEAT_DIR/speaker_folders/features_files.p

 2. I assumed that all the features are extracted in '.p' format.
 If you want to change the extension, please change line 31 in DB_wav_reader.py
 -> pattern='**/*.p' should be changed according to your feature format.

-cf) If you don't extract features yet, please do that using python_speech_features library (it is explained in the README.md).
-I didn't upload the code for feature extraction.
+- If you don't extract features yet, please do that using python_speech_features library (it is explained in the README.md).
+- I didn't upload the code for feature extraction.
 Of course, you can use other libraries.
-You have to change the function 'read_MFB' according to your situation.
+- You have to change the function 'read_MFB' according to your situation.
-From line 12 to line 16, we load feature (it is assumed the feature is saved using pickle) and label.
+- From line 12 to line 16, we load feature (it is assumed the feature is saved using pickle) and label.
-Feature size should be (n_frames, dim) as written in the comment.
+- Feature size should be (n_frames, dim) as written in the comment.
 Label should be the speaker identity in string.

-You can remove from line 20 to 24 because it is assumed that the front and back of the utterance is silence.
+- You can remove from line 20 to 24 because it is assumed that the front and back of the utterance is silence.

 3. You need to change line12 in SR_Dataset.py
 It is assumed that the feature file format is pickle.
 You need to change the code according to the format.